onecompiler/cheatsheets/python.md

 ### 4. Dictionary
 Dictionary is a collection of key value pairs which is unordered, can be changed, and indexed.
 They are written in curly brackets with key - value pairs.
+**Note**- From Python 3.6 new Dict() method implementation had made it possible for maintaining the order of the key-value pairs added in the respective             order.
 ### Example
 ```py
 mydict = {